timescale/wikistream-docker/README.md

 ## Troubleshooting

+##### `LOG:  could not bind IPv4 socket: Cannot assign requested address`

+If you see an error about failing to bind to a socket or something similar it's possible you have another instance of PostgreSQL already running.
+Make sure you've stopped your existing PostgreSQL database and then try `docker-compose up` again.

-If you're having issues getting up and running [submit an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) or stop by the [Timescale Slack](https://slack.timescale.com/) and ask around for `@avthar` or `@jonan`.
+If you're having any other issues getting up and running [submit an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) or stop by the [Timescale Slack](https://slack.timescale.com/) and ask around for `@avthar` or `@jonan`.
 We're always happy to help.

 🐯 ❤️